CopperSpice API 2.0.0

 setReadChannel()

-This enum describes the process channel modes of QProcess.
+This enum describes the channel modes of QProcess.
 Pass one of these values to setProcessChannelMode() to set the current read channel mode.

 ConstantValueDescription